VidWantsToDevelop/Diet-App/README.md

 **Project construction**:
 My web application ( Capstone ) is a Django-based one, it consists of one model called DietApp.
 The only instruments I have been using in this project are: Django's features for the work with databases and other back-end stuff; JavaScript (including some additional JavaScript libraries like Chart.js); HTML as the front-end of the pages, CSS for a styling and mobile responsiveness purposes.

+**How to run this project**:
+I believe there are no pre-required files or libraries that must be downloaded.
+So, you just need to have python and Django framework been installed.
+I'm not really sure, but maybe the only thing you have to do before running the server is to make migrations from the database.
+You have to open the directory of the web application in your prompt, then write down these commands: a)python manage.py makemigrations dietApp b)python manage.py migrate after these preparations, I believe you will be able to start this project by writing down c)python manage.py runserver
+!If you would like to get access to the superuser profile here are the login and password: login - admin; password - 322